gapple/drupalreleasedate/readme.md

 Public JSON feeds are provided for access to all of the site's data.

+Version parameters can be specified as a major version (e.g. `8`), or a major and minor version (e.g. `8.0` or `8.1`).

 Date parameters can be specified in any valid [PHP DateTime format](http://php.net/manual/en/datetime.formats.php)

-Dates are returned in ISO8601 format.
+The response object contains the normalized values of any parameters to the request, including default values.
+For example, dates are returned in ISO8601 format.

 *__Note__: This project is still in active development, and so the data response format is subject to change at any time, though backwards compatibility will be